c0go233/AussieLink/README.md

 # AussieLink
-AussieLink is a .NET based website that people can post and search for various advertisements
+AussieLink is a .NET based website that people can use to post and search for various advertisements

 # Technical Specifications
 - MVC design pattern